+nployment Services Provider

+ovider Qualifications

 License (specify):

 Certificate (specify):

-Other Standard (specify):

-- 1. Complete the DDA provider application and be certified based on compliance with meeting all of the following standards: - A. Be properly organized as a Maryland corporation, or, if operating as a foreign corporation, be properly registered to do business in Maryland; - B. A minimum of five (5) years demonstrated experience and capacity providing quality similar services; - C. Have a governing body that is legally responsible for overseeing the management and operation of all programs conducted by the licensee including ensuring that each aspect of the agency's programs operates in compliance with all local, State, and federal requirements, applicable laws, and regulations; - D. Except for currently DDA licensed or certified Employment Discovery and Customization providers, demonstrate the capability to provide or arrange for the provision of all services required by submitting, at a minimum, the following documents with the application: - (1) A program service plan that details the agencies service delivery model; - (2) A business plan that clearly demonstrates the ability of the agency to provide Employment Discovery and Customization services; - (3) A written quality assurance plan to be approved by the DDA; - (4) A summary of the applicant's demonstrated experience in the field of developmental disabilities; and - (5) Prior licensing reports issued within the previous 10 years from any in-State or out-of-State entity associated with the applicant, including deficiency reports and compliance records. - E. If currently licensed or certified, produce upon written request from the DDA, the documents required under D; - F. Be in good standing with the IRS and Maryland Department of Assessments and Taxation; - G. Have Workers' Compensation Insurance; - H. Have Commercial General Liability Insurance; - I. Submit results from required criminal background checks, Medicaid Exclusion List, and child protective clearances as provided in Appendix C-2-a and per DDA policy; - J. Submit documentation of staff certifications, licenses, and/or trainings as required to perform services; - K. Complete required orientation and training; - L. Comply with the DDA standards related to provider qualifications; and - M. Have a signed DDA Provider Agreement to Conditions for Participation. - 2.
+- 1. Complete the DDA provider application and be certified based on compliance with meeting all of the following standards: - A. Be properly organized as a Maryland corporation, or, if operating as a foreign corporation, be properly registered to do business in Maryland; - B. A minimum of five (5) years demonstrated experience and capacity providing quality similar services; - C. Have a governing body that is legally responsible for overseeing the management and operation of all programs conducted by the licensee including ensuring that each aspect of the agency's programs operates in compliance with all local, State, and federal requirements, applicable laws, and regulations; - D. Except for currently DDA licensed or certified Employment Services providers, demonstrate the capability to provide or arrange for the provision of all services required by submitting, at a minimum, the following documents with the application: - 1.
+A program service plan that details the agencies service delivery model; - 2.
+A business plan that clearly demonstrates the ability of the agency to provide Employment Services; - 3.
+A written quality assurance plan to be approved by the DDA; - 4.
+A summary of the applicant's demonstrated experience in the field of developmental disabilities; and - 5.
+Prior licensing reports issued within the previous 10 years from any in-State or out-of-State entity associated with the applicant, including deficiency reports and compliance records. - D. Be in good standing with the IRS and Maryland Department of Assessments and Taxation; - E. Have Workers' Compensation Insurance; - F. Have Commercial General Liability Insurance; - G. Submit results from required criminal background checks, Medicaid Exclusion List, and child protective clearances as provided in Appendix C-2-a and per DDA policy; - H. Submit documentation of staff certifications, licenses, and/or trainings as required to perform services; - I. Complete required orientation and training; - J. Comply with the DDA standards related to provider qualifications; and - K. Have a signed DDA Provider Agreement to Conditions for Participation. - 2.
 All new providers must meet and comply with the federal community settings regulations and requirements; - 3.
-Have a signed Medicaid provider agreement; - 4.
+Have a signed Medicaid Provider Agreement; - 4.
 Have documentation that all vehicles used in the provision of services have automobile insurance; and - 5.
 Submit a provider renewal application at least 60 days before expiration of its existing approval as per DDA policy.